eltrino/diamantedesk-documentation/installation-guide/index.md

 ### Step 1: Get the Stable Version of the Application

-Two options to get the latest stable version are available:
+Three options to get the latest stable version are available:

 **Option 1:** Using Git